ngemily/ngemily.github.io/_posts/2018-06-06-strange-music.md

 This song plays during the first battle scene between the Ancient One and Kaecilius.

-The main motif, which I'll call the kamar taj motif, is first heard at 0:27.
+The main motif, which I'll call the Kamar Taj motif, is first heard at 0:27.
 It introduces the motif with its iconic lone horn sound, with also a brief twang on the sitar.
 The sitar becomes a key instrument later on in the film.